A Nanny for Christmas (movie review)

 Is there anything good about A Nanny for Christmas?

 Uhm… not really.
 Emmanuelle Vaugier has a lovely smile.
 I would totally hire her to sell the official CreativeJamie.com fragrance whenever we get to that point.
 I appreciate a pretty face as much as anyone (NOTE: I’m married, not dead), but she doesn’t convey the charm that Ashley Benson brought to her role (an admittedly very different role) in Christmas Cupid, so I guess it’d be better to compare her to Christina Milian’s character in that flick… what the hell am I talking about?
-Both of these films are manipulated rom-com drivel, so it’s nearly impossible to bring anything especially memorable to this sort of leading role.
+Both of these films are manipulative rom-com drivel, so it’s nearly impossible to bring anything especially memorable to this sort of leading role.

 You know what this movie does have?
 Dean Cain.
 All TV movies should have Dean Cain, and this movie doesn’t have enough!
 (In case it’s not clear, I think Dean Cain is awesome.)

 The bottom line is that A Nanny for Christmas is bad even by cheesy made for TV Christmas rom-com movies and can only be watched for it’s ironic value or as a lesson on what not to do when you’re make a film.

-If you’re willing to dig, I think you can find this entire movie on YouTube, but it’s probably playing on cable sometime during December if you’re willing to dig.
+If you’re willing to dig, I think you can find this entire movie on YouTube, but it’s probably playing on cable sometime during December.
+But remember: I warned you.

 Posted on November 29, 2013, in movie review and tagged A Nanny for Christmas, christmas blog posts, christmas movies, Dean Cain, Emmanuelle Vaugier, movies, youtube.
 Bookmark the permalink.
 3 Comments.